nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the command to edit an employee and details of the employee to be edited.
+2. The specified employee is edited in RHRH.
-2. System confirms that employee has been edited and shows the edited employee.
+3. System confirms that employee has been edited.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-System detects invalid command format
+System detects invalid command format.
     * 1a1.
 System displays an error, showing unknown command.
     * 1a2.
-User enters command again
+User enters command again.

 Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
 Use case resumes from step 2.

 * 1b.
-System detects invalid command arguments
+System detects invalid command arguments.
     * 1b1.
 System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments
     * 1b2.
-User enters command arguments again
+User enters command arguments again.

 Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
 Use case resumes from step 2.

 * 1c.
 System detects that employee to edit does not exist in RHRH.
     * 1c1.
 System displays an error that no such employee index exist in RHRH.
     * 1c2.
-User enters customer index again
+User enters employee index again.

 Steps 1c1 - 1c2 are repeated until the employee to be added is unique. <br>
 Use case resumes from step 2.

 * 1d.
 System detects that editing of current employee would cause duplicate employees in RHRH.
     * 1d1.
 System displays an error that employee already exists in RHRH.
     * 1d2.
-User enters customer index again
+User enters employee index again.

 Steps 1d1 - 1d2 are repeated until the employee to be added is unique. <br>
-Use case resumes from step 2
+Use case resumes from step 2.

 **Use case (UC07): Edit a Supplier**